 Lori as B.S. degree in Biology from the University of California - Davis and earned her teaching certificate at Sonoma State University.
 She has also completed a Masters in Public Administration and Non-Profit Management and continues to take classes in Early Childhood Education.

-Lori has lived in Sitka for 20 years and in Southeast Alaska for 25 years.
+Lori has lived in Sitka for over 20 years and in Southeast Alaska for nearly 30 years.
 She is also owner of Rose Fisheries, a seafood marketing business.
-Lori enjoys yoga, hiking, gardening, animals, building things and especially having fun with her sixteen-year-old daughter Kaysia.
+Lori enjoys yoga, hiking, gardening, animals, building things and especially having fun with her eighteen-year-old daughter Kaysia.

 TONI OLSON - Teacher

-This is Toni's fifth year teaching at Mt, Edgecumbe Preschool.
+This is Toni's 8th year teaching at Mt, Edgecumbe Preschool.
 Toni came to Sitka in 1993 to pursue her dream of commercial fishing.
 She owned and operated the salmon trollers F/V Magic and F/V Melody S before teaming up with her husband Paul Olson in 2004.
-They now spend their summers fishing together on the F/V Valient Hunter.
+They now spend their summers fishing together on the F/V Pacific Flyer.

 When Toni became a grandmother to grandson Orion she discovered a passion for playing, teaching and joining with children as they discover the world around them.
-She thrives in the ongoing challenge oflearning and growing with the kids and continuously strives to find new ways to enrich the preschool experience.
+She thrives in the ongoing challenge of learning and growing with the kids and continuously strives to find new ways to enrich the preschool experience.
 Toni is excited to teach at Mt.
-Edgecumbe Preschool and she participates in ongoing education in Early Childhood Education.
+Edgecumbe Preschool and participates in continuing education in Early Childhood Education.

-Christy teaches in the afternoon class at Mt.
-Edgecumbe Preschool.
+Christy is a substitute teacher at Mt.
+Edgecumbe Preschool after spending many years as one of our key teachers.
 Her favorite things to do with kids include messy projects such as finger paint, clay, cornmeal, water play and shaving cream.
-Singing with and reading to children bring her joy.
-She enjoys exploring art, block building, and dramatic play as she learns from and with your children.
-Christy recommends the National Institute for Play's website as a good resource.
+Singing with and reading to children brings her joy.
+Christy recommends the National Institute for Play's website as a good parent resource.

-Christy has taught in preschools and children's centers for thirty years.
-She has a degree in Elementary Education and has completed graduate course work in Early Childhood and Human Development.
+Christy has taught in preschools and children's centers for 30 years.
+She has a degree in Elementary Education and has completed graduate course work in early Childhood & Human Development.

-Christy says that Sitka is a great place to grow up!
-Christy grew up in Sitka and has raised her sons Peter and Trevor here.
-Her parents, Frank and Ruth Roth and sisters Gwen and Jessica live here as well.
-While nationally children aren't outside enough (and suffer from nature deficit disorder), Sitka kids have every opportunity to explore an incredible natural world.
+Christy says Sitka is a great place to grow up!
+She was raised in Sitka and then continued by raising her own sons Peter & Trevor here.
+Her parents Frank & Ruth Roth and sisters Gwen & Jessica live here as well.

 Christy is married to Stan Schoening.
-Stan is an artist in wood and clay, and is especially interested in Northwest Coast art forms.
+Stan is a local artist in wood & clay and also a part-time comedian on our answering machine.